Sophie Skelton

 Sophie Alexandra Skelton (born 7 March 1994) is an English actress.
-She is best known for her role as Brianna Fraser in the Starz drama series Outlander.
+She is best known for her role as Brianna MacKenzie in the Starz drama series Outlander.

 Early life

 Skelton was born and raised in Woodford, Stockport, the daughter of entrepreneurial children's toy inventors.
 She began dancing at the age of three, eventually training in ballet at the Royal Academy in London, before moving into musical theater and stage productions.
 Her first professional television role, in series two of the British crime drama DCI Banks (2012), was a two-episode stint as schoolgirl Becca Smith.

 Skelton attended Stockport Grammar School, completing her A-levels in 2012.
 She was going to study English Literature at King's College London the following year but ended up turning down her offer to pursue acting instead.